homelesshack/homelesshack/index.md

 *Suggestions?
 [Add an issue](https://github.com/homelesshack/homelesshack.github.io/issues) in GitHub*

-# Wondering about getting involved?
-How about just giving it a try?
+## Interested in homelessnes?
+Wondering about getting involved?
+Why not try this?

-If you get involved just to find out more about this topic that would be great.
+If you get involved just to find out more about [homelessness](https://www.manchesterdigital.com/events/homelesshack) that would be great.
 If you would like to do more it doesn't really matter how much time you can spare or what skills and experience you can offer - there will be a team that would love to have your support and encouragement and you will probably learn something new.

 There are conversations going on in social media and [#homelesshack in twitter](https://twitter.com/search?src=typd&q=%23homelesshack) has become a kind of community notice board to share information and ask for help.